cecmaxlocal/cemuchyik/README.md

 1.  **Clone the repository:**
     ```sh
     git clone <your-repository-url>
-    cd semuchyik
+    cd cemuchyik
     ```

 2.  **Open in NetBeans:**
     *   Launch NetBeans IDE.
     *   Go to `File` -> `Open Project...`.
-    *   Navigate to and select the `semuchyik` folder.
+    *   Navigate to and select the `cemuchyik` folder.

 3.  **Configure Database:**
     *   Create a new database for the project.